dweis/IHaskell-vim/README.md

-# Jupyter / IHaskell with Vim plugin enabled
+# Docker container with Jupyter / IHaskell and vim bindings enabled

 ## Usage